Tekla Structures installation for administrators

 See Tekla Structures installation folders for information on how the folder structure on the local computer is set up.

 We recommend using a central file folder for storing the models and setup files for the company-specific settings and the project-specific settings.
 Tekla Structures then reads the settings from the central file server.
 When upgrading to a new Tekla Structures version, or updating the company logo, for example, the files only need to be replaced in one place.
 This way taking backups and upgrading is easier.

-For more information, see Project and firm folders.
+For more information, see Create project and firm folders.

 As all valuable information and work your company stores, it is also important to take backups of the model folders, and firm and project settings.
 If your company has a system for taking automatic scheduled backups, schedule your system to take the backups at night time, outside working hours to prevent any possible conflicts in the model.
 Do not forget to also take a backup of the license entitlements.

 Virus protection software has sometimes caused problems in saving models and drawings to the model folderfolder that is used for storing files associated with a model